What is Capital Growth Investing? A Beginner’s Guide to Explosive Returns

 What are the Benefits of Growth Investing?

 It is to invest in companies that are expected to grow faster than the market as a whole.
-Rather than generating revenue immediately, the goal of this investment is to generate capital growth.
+Rather than generating revenue immediately, the goal of capital growth investment is to generate capital growth.
 Growth investors look for companies that have plenty of room to grow and become profitable.
 The following are some of the of the main advantages of growth investing:

 High Potential for Capital Appreciation